Days

 What are the implications for landlords?

-The introduction of the Ombudsman marks a significant shift in how landlord-tenant disputes are handled.
-For the first time, landlords will be subject to binding decisions if a tenant lodges a complaint, and the consequences of failing to adhere to them are serious.
+The introduction of the PRS Ombudsman marks a significant shift in how landlord-tenant disputes are handled.
+For the first time, landlords will be subject to binding decisions if a tenant lodges a complaint, and these decisions can be enforced by the courts.
+Ignore the rules, and the consequences could be serious.

-What if a landlord doesn’t join the Ombudsman?
+What if a landlord doesn’t join the PRS Ombudsman?

-Once the scheme becomes mandatory, all private landlords will be legally required to register, whether they manage the property themselves or through an agent.
+Once the scheme becomes mandatory, all private landlords will be legally required to register, whether they self-manage the property or appoint a managing agent.
 Failing to do so could lead to a civil penalty of up to £7,000.
 Repeat offenders could face fines of up to £40,000 or even criminal prosecution.

 And it’s not just the landlord who could be in trouble.
 If a letting agent markets a property for a landlord who hasn’t joined the scheme, you could face the same penalties.

-What penalties could landlords face if they ignore an Ombudsman’s decision?
+What penalties could landlords face if they ignore an PRS Ombudsman’s decision?

 If a landlord fails to comply with a decision made by the Private Renters’ Ombudsman, the consequences can be serious, particularly in cases of repeated or wilful non-compliance.
 They may be: